koddyrae/shopping-list/README.md

 Simple eCommerce Product List developed using Java
 * Implemented through JSPs, Servlets, and a mySQL database
-* Class assignment developed in 2 hours
+* In class assignment that was supposed to be made and finished in 2 hours

 Functionality
  * Ability to add/delete products that will directly affect the database structure